 Next, to him there is a woman’s hat (or maybe I am wrong) and a pair of small size shoes, my imagination tells me that he is there with a lady but she is out swimming.
 Him and the little boy are surrounded by this white kind of aura, which is a successful technique to make them stand out from the background and to become more prominent in the painting.
 If you notice the whole painting has a photographic like focus that starts normal and then fades out to blurry details in the background.
 One of the details of the background is the “stare” of the top hat man (click on the paintings’ picture above and you will get a high-resolution image, zoom in I think he is wearing “Matrix” like glasses)

 One other thing to notice about the light is that the boy that is shouting in the water should have a shadow big enough to reach the bank but there is no trace of his shadow either on the water or on land.
 Next, to the couple in the boat, you can clearly see an athlete, probably part of a rowing crew.

 The reflections in the water are the strong point of the painting, together with the colors they can recreate the feelings and the urge you get to jump in to cool waters on a really hot day.

-Last thing to notice is that the little shouting boy has something like a spotlight on him, there is a constant fight going on when I am watching the painting, mostly between the Illuminated “shouting boy” and the more dark “shadow face man”.
+The last thing to notice is that the little shouting boy has something like a spotlight on him, there is a constant fight going on when I am watching the painting, mostly between the Illuminated “shouting boy” and the darker “shadow face man”.

-That’s all for now, maybe next time I’ll spent time with my favorite painting there will be updates 😉
+That’s all for now, maybe next time I’ll spend time with my favorite painting there will be updates 😉